ju4nv1e1r4/ju4nv1e1r4/README.md

-- 👋 Hi, I’m Juan Vieira
+- 👋 Hi, I’m Juan Vieira.
 - 👀 I’m interested in Data Analysis and Data Science.
 - 🌱 Python & SQL.
-- ⚡ Fun fact: I'm a Star Trek fan
+- 🤖 Studying Machine Learning and Deep Learning
-- I was a Trader on a trading desk (more specifically, derivatives trading).
+- ⚡ Fun fact: I'm a Star Trek fan.

 <!---
 ju4nv1e1r4/ju4nv1e1r4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.